 Preparing for the open water swimming skills can be a little tricky in an Australian winter, and so the athletes were encouraged to include intermittent open water swims into their weekend recovery swims to test their swim skins, practice their sighting and swimming in choppy water.

-Attending the event with my athletes was quite an honour.
+Attending the event with my athletes was quite an honor.
 I joined the troops in Hawaii one week before the race and took the opportunity to help them all become familiar with key segments of the course.
 Driving out to Kawaihae and talking through the climb and descent and getting a feel for the trade winds (which actually didn’t show up on race day!).
 Running in the energy lab in the early afternoon to experience the conditions.
 Getting a feel for the ‘dead air’ along the initial 16km on Alii Drive, getting in the water at the same time of day as race start to notice landmarks, water conditions, and sun position.

 Race day itself was simply a case of getting out on the course to see and support them as much as possible.
-As age group racers, all my athletes were out there to compete against themselves in the conditions that they faced on the day, and so providing race splits was of no use.
+As age-group racers, all my athletes were out there to compete against themselves in the conditions that they faced on the day, and so providing race splits was of no use.
 Giving them my energy, sharing some support and cues on form was about all I could do.
 I watched them all perform with so much pride knowing how hard they had worked to get to that point.

 While most race days often come with great results and athletes who fall short of their goals, there is something about Kona that seems to polarise these two groups of athletes even more so than normal.
 As a coach, to watch one of your athletes fall into the latter group is something I am going to have to learn how to handle.
 It is inevitable that an athlete will not always be on form for every race, but to watch it unfold, and to be there at the end to see the look of disappointment in their face was so much harder than I expected.
-To have an athlete apologise for their performance was so hard to hear.
-And while I have my suspicions as to why this was the outcome for the athlete, none of which I could have changed myself, it doesn’t make that gut wrenching feeling of sadness for them any less.
+To have an athlete apologize for their performance was so hard to hear.
+And while I have my suspicions as to why this was the outcome for the athlete, none of which I could have changed myself, it doesn’t make that gut-wrenching feeling of sadness for them any less.
 I guess as a relatively new coach, this is one of the experiences I will need to learn how to deal with – I just need to make sure it’s not very often!

 On the flip side of this result, the joy from watching your athletes achieve their performance potential at the biggest race of their lives so far, was immensely satisfying.
 I would go so far as to say it is as satisfying as if I was out there competing myself.
 As their coach I invested so much of my time, energy and resources into their race preparation (like most coaches in the industry, this was well in excess of the financial reimbursement received) but driven by a deep passion to see these athletes achieve the outcome they were capable of and so deserved.
 The results, appreciation and humility of my athletes absolutely made it all worthwhile and I would do it all again in a heartbeat.
 For me, this is a reminder that life was meant to be lived.
 To wake up each day with a greater sense of purpose, knowing you’re contributing to the betterment of yourself and to share that with others.
 It doesn’t get much better than that!